fernantastic/sfpc-malleable-computer-fall-2019/README.md

 Subversive software / computers as a malleable material / Tool-making as creative practice

 - 10am to 1pm - Class
 - 2pm to 4pm - Office Hours with Fernando.
-Sign up here

 # Class 1: Monday, Oct 4th